Embracing Neurodiversity in Education: A Guide for Future Educators

 Why Neurodiversity Affirming Practices Matter in Education

-According to the study Promoting Neurodiversity-Affirming Care for Autistic Children: A Scoping Review by Zoe Wagland, et al, "The neurodiversity movement aims to shift the focus from normalising behaviours to acceptance of the autistic child and inclusion with neurotypical peers while acknowledging differences."
+According to the study Promoting Neurodiversity-Affirming Care for Autistic Children: A Scoping Review by Zoe Wagland et al, "The neurodiversity movement aims to shift the focus from normalizing behaviors to acceptance of the autistic child and inclusion with neurotypical peers while acknowledging differences."
 Why does this matter?
 Let's talk about it!

 The study went on to state, "Interventions for autistic children should focus on their quality of life, value autistic communication, appreciate autism as part of human variation, and eliminate goals relating to ‘masking’."
 What I mentioned earlier about hiding parts of who I am is an example of masking, and it can be very harmful!
 But when educators embrace neurodiversity affirming approaches, they create environments where all students feel valued and empowered.